University Studies: Agriculture Sciences AA Degree

 Spring Semester, First Year

 14 Units TotalThis course is a survey of inorganic chemistry and some organic chemistry suitable for agriculture and nursing students.
 The basic fundamentals of the metric system, chemical nomenclature, atomic and molecular structure, chemical reactions, energy changes, states of matter, solutions, chemical equilibria and kinetics, and organic functional groups are presented.
-The quantitative nature of chemistry is developed by introduction of the Avogadro's number and the mole and continuing with stoichiometry, gas law, solution concentrations and pH calculations.
-The lecture/discussion portion of this course may be offered in a distance education format.
+The quantitative nature of chemistry is developed by introduction of the Avogadro's number and the mole and continuing with stoichiometry, gas law, solution concentrations, and pH calculations.
+The lecture/discussion portion of this course may be offered in a distance learning format.

 Fall Semester, Second Year